Our thinking

 • Applies optimizations or inferences made with the model to augment decisions, predictions, or recommendations in a timely manner to meet specific objectives

-• Updates and improvements made to the model, system, or application by evaluation of interaction outcomes5
+• Updates and improvements made to the model, system, or application by evaluation of interaction outcomes11

-In addition, the Robotics and AI Bill defines the term ‘artificial intelligence' to mean the ability of machines to perform tasks that are typically associated with human intelligence, such as learning and problem-solving.6
+In addition, the Robotics and AI Bill defines the term AI as "the ability of machines to perform tasks that are typically associated with human intelligence, such as learning and problem-solving".12

 Territorial scope

 As indicated above, there are currently no specific laws or regulations in Kenya that directly regulate AI.
-However, it is expected that the AI Strategy and the Draft AI Code of Practice once finalized, will only be applicable in Kenya and will not have extra-territorial application.
-The Taskforce in its report however recognized that national AI regulations are likely to have transnational effects and can potentially cause cross-national conflicts.7
+However, it is expected that once the Strategy and the Draft Code are finalized, they will only be applicable in Kenya and will not have extra-territorial application.
+However, the Taskforce recognized in its report that national AI regulations are likely to have transnational effects and can potentially cause cross-national conflicts.

 Sectoral scope